Reading-eScience-Centre/coverage-jsapi/NdArray.md

 ### .hi(i,j,...)

-Returns a subsetted NdArray of this array with each dimension ending before the given indices.
+Returns a subsetted NdArray view of this array with each dimension ending before the given indices.

 #### Parameters